Phil Solomon (filmmaker)

 Philip Stewart Solomon (January 3, 1954 – April 20, 2019) was an American experimental filmmaker noted for his work with both film and video.
 In recent years, Solomon had earned acclaim for a series of films that incorporate machinima made using games from the Grand Theft Auto series.
 His films are often described as haunting and lyrical.

 Biography

 Originally from New York City, Solomon attended Binghamton University and received a Masters of Fine Arts from the Massachusetts College of Art.
 One of Solomon's instructors was the experimental filmmaker Ken Jacobs, who started his first class with a screening of Tony Conrad's film The Flicker.
 Solomon initially disliked the film, but the experience, followed by a screening of his future collaborator Stan Brakhage's Blue Moses, had a profound impact on his development as a filmmaker.
 Another formative experience came in the form of a lecture by critic Fred Camper on Brakhage's Anticipation of the Night.

 Solomon began making films in 1975.
 He later destroyed some of his early works, many of which were made in imitation of Brakhage.

-Solomon had been teaching at the University of Colorado since 1991.